tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4e-ava-apache.md

 - 1. Create a tar file to help copy files from ava to barbara
 - 2. Update files in top-level directory
-- 3. Add site-specific config files from ava, updating them as needed for barbara
+- 3. Add site-specific config files from barbara, updating them as needed for ava
-- 4. Rename unused files as done at the end of `1e-jane-needed_for_all_sites.md`
+  - 3.1.
+Remove all `*UNUSED*` config files - enough is enough
-- 5. Test and ensure all sites work ok.
+  - 3.2.
+Test and ensure all sites work ok.
 - 6. Ensure all current versions are checked into RCS
-- 7. Clean up the files as appropriate, e.g., deleting obsolete comments, etc.
-- 8. Check all final versions into RCS

 ## Step 1: Tar File From ava